rhel-labs/learn-katacoda/sql-server-ubi/step6.md

 # Checkpoint and restore the SQL Server container

-One of Podman’s features is to be able to checkpoint and restore running containers.
-Podman uses CRIU (Checkpoint/Restore In Userspace) to save the contents of the memory of a container (checkpoint) and launch a container from the saved checkpoint (restore), while avoiding application start up or cache warming time.
+Podman can be used to checkpoint and restore running containers.
+Podman uses CRIU (Checkpoint/Restore In Userspace) to save the contents of the memory of a container (in a checkpoint file) and launch a container from the saved checkpoint file (restore).
+This greatly improves container portability, and reduces  application start up or cache warming time.

 To install the CRIU dependency package (__criu__) that is needed for checkpoint-restore podman functionality execute -